jbruws/acsim/README.md

    ```

 3. Launch the cluster:

    `sudo docker compose up`

+   If the board fails to start due to database connection error, just wait for the database to finish initializing and restart the entire cluster.

 That should service the board at `localhost:8080`, with admin dashboard available at `localhost:8080/dashboard`.
 Docker volumes for board data, board frontend and Postgres data will also be automatically created.